Jonah Heim Player Props: Rangers vs. White Sox

-After going 1-for-4 with two RBI in his most recent game, Jonah Heim and the Texas Rangers take on the Chicago White Sox (who will start Dylan Cease) at 8:10 PM ET on Tuesday.
+After batting .225 with two doubles, two home runs, three walks and five RBI in his past 10 games, Jonah Heim and the Texas Rangers take on the Chicago White Sox (who will hand the ball to Michael Kopech) at 8:10 PM ET on Wednesday.

-He had a one-hit showing in his most recent game (1-for-4) against the White Sox.
+He had a hitless showing in his previous game (0-for-5) against the White Sox.

 Jonah Heim Game Info & Props vs. the White Sox